SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

-This may be changed to this:
+This code works, but you may change it to this:

     private void deleteLegacyUserIfExists(String email) {
+        legacyUserService
+            .getLegacyUser(email).
-        legacyUserService.getLegacyUser(email).ifPresent(legacyUser -> legacyUserService.deleteLegacyUser(email));
+            ifPresent(legacyUser -> legacyUserService.deleteLegacyUser(email));
     }